 The most commonly recognized source of DHA and EPA is fatty fish.
 Many supplement shoppers are surprised to learn that fish obtain their omega-3 fatty acids from consuming large amounts of algae, meaning that one of the best ways to obtain these fatty acids yourself is to receive them directly from the source.

-At iwi, we create our supplements using a sustainably sourced microalgal species called nannochloropsis, which is rich in both EPA and DHA.
-This algae also provides more bioavailable omega-3 fatty acids than fish, as the nutrients can be absorbed at a rate at least 50% better than sources like krill or fish oil.
+At iwi life, we create our supplements using a sustainably sourced microalgal species called nannochloropsis, which is rich in both EPA and DHA.
+This algae also provides more bioavailable omega-3 fatty acids than fish, as the nutrients can be absorbed at a rate at least 1.7X better than sources like krill or fish oil.

 Discover the Benefits of Nannochloropsis Algae

-At iwi, our algae are specially farmed in salty desert ponds, meaning that it is always free of harmful contaminants.
+At iwi life, our algae are specially farmed in salty desert ponds, meaning that it is always free of harmful contaminants.
 We combine all the amazing benefits of true algae into our family of supplements.

 Our omega-3 supplement uses the power of microalgae to provide your body with vital nutrients, including EPA and DHA fatty acids.
 The supplement is also complete with omega-6, omega-7, and omega-9 fatty acids to promote even more benefits, while polar lipids ensure maximum absorption.
 This plant-based form of omega-3 allows you to leave fish oil and its unpleasant “fish burps” in the past.
 Try our omega-3 supplement for yourself and experience all it has to offer.